w3f-grants-archive/ocw-ebics/INSTRUCTIONS.md

 This document describes in-depth how our chain functions and how to test it out.

+## Fiat on/off ramp workflow

+FiatRamps is a chain that aims to connect EBICS banking interface to Polkadot ecosystem.
+In order to accomplish it, we utilise Substrate offchain-workers.
+With the help of offchain-workers, our node syncs with our EBICS server and EBICS Java service.
+And with mapping our bank account to an `account` chain, we get an easy way to ramp on and off from chain.

+Below is the workflow for easily ramping on and off to our chain:

+- First and foremost, every user that wants to connect their bank account to FiatRamps, needs to call `map_iban_account` extrinsic
+- Once on-chain account is mapped to off-chain bank account, user can perform following actions:
+  - Burn funds, aka withdraw from bank account
+  - Burn funds to IBAN, i.e transfer funds to another IBAN account
+  - Burn funds to account, i.e transfer funds to another account on-chain

+In order to move funds from their bank account, EBICS users call `/unpeg` API call providing neccessary recipient details.

+Our pallet exposes three extrinsics that can be used to transfer or withdraw funds from the bank account that supports EBICS standard.
+The following extrinsics are available:

+- `burn` - used for simply withdrawing money from the bank account
+- `transferToAddress` - transfers funds to a given address.
+This will extract IBAN that is mapped to the address from the pallet storage and makes `unpeg` request to the NEXUS API.
+- `transferToIban` - Simply transfers funds to the given IBAN.
+This also makes `unpeg` request to the NEXUS API.

+It is important to note that transferring or withdrawing is not a synchronous process.
+This is because finality of transactions in EBICS standard is not instant.
+To handle this issue, our pallet also serves as escrow.

+Whenever someone calls one of the above extrinsics, an `amount` of the transfer is transferred to Pallet's account and a new `BurnRequest` instance is created. `BurnRequest` struct contains id, source, destination and amount of the transfer.

+The reason why we don't instantly send `unpeg` request to the API, is that we can't send HTTP call outside of Offchain Worker context.
+Therefore we store requests to *burn* funds from bank account and offchain worker processes it later.
+For each burn request, an `unpeg` request is sent.

+Burn request is removed from the storage once the transaction is confirmed by EBICS API, i.e when it ends up as an outgoing transaction in the bank statement.

+Below is a tutorial that demonstrates how our Substrate solo chain works.

 ## Setup

 To get started, obviously make sure you have the necessary setup for Substrate development.